Our TA Community Interview is back this week! I’m sure you missed it, some more than others, some not at all, and some WAY

 BE - Honestly, in my heart I know it’s a waste of time.
 I have at least 20-30 Single Player games untouched on my shelf because of these long term achievements.
 Seriously in Gears of War

 are time consuming, but the fact that they are multiplayer definitely gave me some enjoyment from them, and I met some great people on TA while working on them.
-On the flip side, THIS!
-IS!
-ANNEX! in Gears of War
+On the flip side, http://www.trueachievements.com/a15398/this-is-annex-ac....htm

 was as stupid as they come, but at least you could get some chores done while standing in the damn circle.obj - When it comes to playing through games, do you prefer to explore and discover things on your own or would you rather follow a walkthrough or guide, or is it a combination of both?

 BE - I’ll say that without a doubt, I enjoy exploring on my own, especially in puzzle games/RPGs.
 Anyone who played Portal

 with a video guide is missing the point.
 These are puzzle games and are meant to challenge you!
 If you don’t like the challenge, don’t play puzzle games!

 campaign with my group, we found whatever collectibles we could on our own, and figured when we went through a second time we could use a guide if we had to.

 Taking the other side, there are long games with “missable” achievements if you don’t do some research first.
 I don’t see an issue with using a guide for flags in http://www.trueachievements.com/Assassins-Creed-xbox-360.htm

 , for example, as they seem to be put in the game for no reason, and don’t seem to be fun to find, even with a guide.obj – I completely agree with you on researching the missable achievements.
 I’m currently smarting from selling my Thieves Guild Armor in Skyrim thus blocking me from finishing a quest and getting the achievement.